Battle of Rio Hill: Background

-After the Mine Run Campaign, Robert E. Lee's Confederate Army of Northern Virginia withdrew from northern Virginia and set up winter quarters in Orange County.
+After the Mine Run Campaign, Robert E. Lee's Confederate Army of Northern Virginia set up winter quarters in Orange County.
 Four batteries of Major General J.E.B.
 Stuart's horse artillery battalion encamped in nearby Albemarle County.
 The artillerymen began constructing winter huts just west of the Earlysville Road about 4 mi north of Charlottesville, just south of the South Fork of the Rivanna River and Rio Mills.
 After the harsh campaigning of 1863, the Confederate gunners rested easily in their camp through the early weeks of 1864.

 Northern forces, however, were busily at work.
 In early 1864, Union commanders devised a multi-objective raid on the Confederate capital of Richmond.
 While Judson Kilpatrick led the raid on Richmond (which included the infamous Dahlgren Affair), Brigadier General George A. Custer was tasked with leading a diversionary raid into Albemarle County.
 Charlottesville had long been a Union target.
 Custer's mission was twofold: Destroy Confederate supplies stockpiled in Charlottesville and destroy the Virginia Central Railroad bridge just east of town over the Rivanna River (the Railroad had longed served as a pipeline of supplies from the Shenandoah Valley to Lee's army).
 Custer was detached several regiments from different divisions and set out with his hodgepodge force from Mount Pony at 2:00 PM on February 28.